Inix3K/TinTin/README.md

 ## Required Version
 * TinTin++ version 2.01.90 or higher required

     Certain aspects are not backwards compatible with older versions of TinTin++ due to syntax changes within the client.
-Notable, the #map and #showme commands.
+Notably, the #map and #showme commands.

 ## Highlited features: